Murphydbuffalo/algorithms/stacks_and_queues/README.md

-# Stacks, queues and Djikstra's algorithm
+# Djikstra's algorithm and Stacks

+Djikstra's Algorithm is a way to process arithmetic operations with parentheses using two stack data structures.
+Beyond performing simple arithmetic, this algorithm gives you some insight into how compilers work, processing characters one at a time and performing different actions based on what that character is.

+Djikstra's algorithm has a stack for *operands* (integers or doubles in the simplest case) and a stack for *operators* such as +, -, * and /.
+The algorithm parses an input string one character at a time.
+If a left parentheses is encountered it is ignored, if an operand or operator is encountered it is pushed to the appropriate stack, and if a right parentheses is encountered ...magic happens!

+When you encounter a right parentheses you pop the two most recent operands off of the operand stack, pop the most recent operator off of the operator stack and apply that operator to the operands.
 Run `node djikstra.js` to execute an implementation of Djikstra's algorithm using stacks constructed from linked lists.
-An array implementation in Java is discussed below in order to examine how static arrays are made to be dynamic.
-But no array implementation is actually provided as JavaScript arrays are dynamic by default already meet the criteria for fulfilling API outlined below.
+A Java implementation of stacks built with arrays is discussed below in order to examine how static arrays are made to be dynamic.
+But no array implementation is actually provided as JavaScript arrays are dynamic by default  and already meet the criteria for fulfilling API outlined below.

 ## Stacks

-Below are two implementations which set out to satisfy the following API:
+The stack data structure is a collection of values with a "last in, last out" approach to adding a removing values.
+This means that when an element is added to the stack it becomes the last, or "top", element in the stack, and when an element is removed from the stack it is the last or top element that is removed.
+For this exercise our stacks should satisfy the following API:

 - `push(x)` adds *x* to the stack and returns *x*